Justus0405/system-monitor/README.md

-# System-monitor
+# bfetch
-A System monitoring script for Linux written in bash
+A System information script for Linux written in bash

 ## Dependencies
 ```plaintext